 I think the biggest thing to remember is to make reading fun!
 We ultimately want our readers to feel confident and smart as they are learning to read and eventually reading to learn!

-If you want to learn more about how to help your readers and implement guided reading, hop on my waitlist for Guided Reading Unpacked.
-It’s the ultimate, all-inclusive professional development course that teaches you how to master reading instruction.
+If you want to learn more about how to help your readers and implement guided reading, hop on my waitlist for Rethinking Guided Reading It’s the ultimate, all-inclusive professional development course that teaches you how to master reading instruction.